- Clinical science

 - An electric current is passed from one side of the cerebral cortex to the other.

-- 6–12 sessions in total consisting of generalized tonic-clonic convulsions lasting 25–30 seconds, usually 2–3 times per week
+- 6–12 sessions in total consisting of generalized tonic-clonic convulsions that last 25–30 seconds, usually 2–3 times per week

 - Treatment sessions can be discontinued once symptoms improve.

 - Maintenance may be implemented once every 1–8 weeks.

 - Less common